 - 1 Remove any external devices attached to the computer and store them in a safe place.
-Remove any cables attached to installed PC Cards, and remove any extended PC Cards. - 1 To make the computer as light as possible, replace any devices installed in the module bay with the Dell TravelLiteTM module. - 1 Fully charge the main battery and any spare batteries you plan to carry with you. - 1 Shut down the computer. - 1 Disconnect the AC adapter.

-NOTICE: When the display is closed, extraneous items on the keyboard or palm rest could damage the display.

-- 1 Remove any extraneous items, such as paper clips, pens, and paper, from the keyboard and palm rest and close the display. - 1 $\;$ Use the optional Dell^M carrying case to pack the computer and its accessories together safely. - 1 Avoid packing the computer with items such as shaving cream, colognes, perfumes, or food. - 1 Protect the computer, the batteries, and the hard drive from hazards such as extreme temperatures and overexposure to sunlight, dirt, dust, or liquids.

-SNOTICE: If the computer has been exposed to extreme temperatures, allow it to acclimate to room temperature for 1 hour before turning it on.

-- 1 Pack the computer so that it does not slide around in the trunk of your car or in an overhead storage compartment. - NOTICE: Do not check the computer as baggage.
+Remove any cables attached to installed PC Cards, and remove any extended PC Cards. - 1 To make the computer as light as possible, replace any devices installed in the module bay with the Dell TravelLiteTM module. - 1 Fully charge the main battery and any spare batteries you plan to carry with you. - 1 Shut down the computer. - 1 Disconnect the AC adapter. - NOTICE: When the display is closed, extraneous items on the keyboard or palm rest could damage the display. - 1 Remove any extraneous items, such as paper clips, pens, and paper, from the keyboard and palm rest and close the display. - 1 Use the optional DellTM carrying case to pack the computer and its accessories together safely. - 1 Avoid packing the computer with items such as shaving cream, colognes, perfumes, or food. - 1 Protect the computer, the batteries, and the hard drive from hazards such as extreme temperatures and overexposure to sunlight, dirt, dust, or liquids. - NOTICE: If the computer has been exposed to extreme temperatures, allow it to acclimate to room temperature for 1 hour before turning it on. - 1 Pack the computer so that it does not slide around in the trunk of your car or in an overhead storage compartment. - NOTICE: Do not check the computer as baggage. - NOTICE: If you choose to pack the computer after undocking it, ensure that the computer has been shut down or put into Standby Mode.
+Failure to do so could cause the battery to wear down quickly or cause the computer to overheat.